roman-vanesyan/cv/cv.typ

     experience-item(
         "Software Engineer",
         "EPAM Systems",
-        "I worked on two dedicated projects: TelescopeAI PERF, a team productivity analytics platform, and Anatha, a crypto wallet supporting major cryptocurrencies, including Bitcoin and Ethereum.", "08/2019 - 11/2019",
+        "I contributed to two dedicated projects: TelescopeAI PERF, a team productivity analytics platform, and Anatha, a crypto wallet supporting major cryptocurrencies such as Bitcoin and Ethereum.", "08/2019 - 11/2019",
         [
-            Led development of the desktop wallet application.
+            Led the development of the desktop wallet application.
-            Designed and implemented key parts of the application, including accounts creation and management, cryptocurrency exchange functionality, realtime balance retrieval
+            Designed and implemented key features, including account creation and management, cryptocurrency exchange functionality, and real-time balance retrieval.
         ]
     )
 ),